Herbie001/cse15l-lab-reports/lab4.md

 ## Logging into ieng6 server:

-Summary of task: Assuming vscode is already open: press control+shift+`(back tick) to open a new terminal.
+Summary of task: Assuming vscode is already open: press `control+shift+(back tick)` to open a new terminal.
 Now log onto ieng6 server. with ssh cse15lfa23zz@ieng6.ucsd.edu.
 Remember that the zz is replaced by your own specific bigram.
 There is no other steps to take since we've already established the SSH key generation from week 3.

-Keystrokes: control+shift+`(backtick), ssh cse15lfa23zz@ieng6.ucsd.edu<enter>
+Keystrokes: `control+shift+(backtick)`, `ssh cse15lfa23pp@ieng6.ucsd.edu`, `<enter>`

 Pictures: